Mrymzm/samz-5/README.md

-# samz-5
+# A webpage
-# added external css stylesheet to assignment no. 1.
+Added external css stylesheet to assignment no. 1.